mozilla-mobile/firefox-tv/.github/ISSUE_TEMPLATE/---relman-checklist.md

 #### Wednesday # 1

-- [ ] Verify all strings have been landed; exports now happen automatically
+- [ ] Verify all `strings-ready` issues in Sprint have strings landed (exports now happen automatically).
+If not, check with L10N/PM if the issue needs to be removed from Sprint.
 - [ ] Create PR for bumping version (`X.X-LAT1`)
   - Merge to master
 - [ ] Cut LAT branch `releases/vX.X-LAT1` (this must include a-c upgrade)